 Real-world engagement

-We provide research, consulting and development services around deployment and verification of seL4 and seL4-based systems, although only if no suitable commercial provider is available.
+We provide research, consulting and development services around deployment and verification of seL4 and seL4-based systems, where no suitable commercial provider is available.
 Get in touch if you have a real-world security or safety problem that could benefit from seL4.

 Examples of seL4 and Trustworthy Systems solving real-world problems